10 Tips to be Cyber-Safe during Holiday Shopping

 10 Tips to be Cyber-Safe during Holiday Shopping :

-Recovering from a cyberattack is never easy, but preventing holiday cyber scams is a more viable approach.
+Recovering from a cyberattack is never easy, but preventing online scams is a more viable approach.

 Email attachments are one of the popular attack paths as discussed above.
 Protect your account by using Multi-Factor Authentication.
 Give your important accounts extra security with two or more authentication factors to log into your account.

 Check your bank statements and be careful when using debit cards.
-Be extra diligent when checking your bank and credit card statements and report any foreign transactions promptly.
+Be extra diligent when checking your bank and credit card statements.
+Report any foreign transactions promptly.

 3) Use Official App Store